gremmie/enigma/enigma/docs/source/pyenigma.rst

 -----------------------------

-It is often unwieldy to type so many options on the command-line, so *pyenigma.py* provides a way to store key settings in a simulated key sheet file::
+It is often unwieldy to type so many options on the command-line, so *pyenigma* provides a way to store key settings in a simulated key sheet file::

-   $ python pyenigma.py --key-file keyfile --start='AAB' --day=29 --text='HERE IS MY MESSAGE'
+   $ pyenigma --key-file keyfile --start='AAB' --day=29 --text='HERE IS MY MESSAGE'
    OCJNFADTCMQIBJLYWW